Mohan Narayan Rao Samant

-Captain Mohan Narayan Rao Samant, MVC (1930 – 20 March 2019) was an officer of the Indian Navy, who was awarded with the Maha Vir Chakra, India's second-highest war-time gallantry award.
+Captain Mohan Narayan Rao Samant, MVC (1930 – 20 March 2019) was an officer of the Indian Navy, who was awarded the Maha Vir Chakra, India's second-highest war-time gallantry award.
 Samant played an important role in the covert operation called Naval Commando Operation X, which was instituted in 1971 during the Bangladesh Liberation War.
 Samant had also served as the first commanding officer of the submarine INS Karanj after being appointed to that post in 1969.
-After the 1971 war ended, he became the first temporary Chief of Naval Staff of the newly-created Bangladesh Navy.
+After the 1971 war ended, he became the first temporary Chief of Naval Staff of the newly created Bangladesh Navy.

 Early life

 Samant was born in 1930.
 His domicile was Pune, Maharashtra.

 Career

 In 1969, Samant was appointed by the Indian Navy as the commissioning Commanding Officer of the submarine INS Karanj.

 In 1971, he became an officer attached to the Eastern Naval Command of the Indian Navy.
 During this tenure, his involvement in covert operations started.
 In April 1971, before the Indo-Pakistani War of 1971 started, the Naval Commando Operations (X) began training more than 400 Bengali college students and eight submariners as marine-warfare soldiers to carry out covert operations inside the erstwhile East Pakistan.
 The soldiers trained to swim with limpet mines and use them to destroy Pakistani shipping.
 Samant was involved in this training process, being the Staff Officer, G1 of the Naval Commando Operations (X).